-- The TOE implements LPAR Security Controls which define a partition's access to IOCDSs, performance data, cryptographic hardware, the channel reconfiguration process, and the authority to reset or shutdown other partitions. - The TOE allows access to specific control units and devices on non-dedicated channels to be restricted. - The TOE insures that dedicated channels, storage and physical CPs are never shared. - The TOE will prevent the transfer of any message between a logical partition and any resource not explicitly allocated to it. - The TOE implements management access controls to define configurable role based authorized administrator access to the TOE's management functions.
+• The TOE implements LPAR Security Controls which define a partition's access to IOCDSs, performance data, cryptographic hardware, the channel reconfiguration process, and the authority to reset or shutdown other partitions.

+- The TOE implements LPAR Security Controls which specify the partition's permissions to send BCPii commands to the SE part of the TOE and to specify which partition's configuration on the SE part of the TOE can receive and process BCPii commands.
+It should be noted that in the evaluated configuration no partition has either the send or receive BCPii permission. - The TOE allows access to specific control units and devices on non-dedicated channels to be restricted. - The TOE insures that dedicated channels, storage and physical CPs are never shared. - The TOE will prevent the transfer of any message between a logical partition and any resource not explicitly allocated to it. - The TOE implements management access controls to define configurable role based authorized administrator access to the TOE's management functions.